system shell

 >> $hash := git rev-parse --short HEAD

 This expects git to output a single line.
-You can define several variables at once to capture multiple lines or use ... to capture all the other lines:
+Define several variables at once to capture multiple lines or use ... to capture all the other lines:

 >> $shebang, $content... := cat helloWorld.sy